 Basic questions are ones that can be answered in very short order, typically with the help of something like a Google search.
 An essential question, on the other hand, is something more.
 It's not a destination at all—usually, it's the point where your journey begins.

 An essential question is big and open by its very nature.
 The truth that we search for with these questions is all the more valuable because of that openness.
 You can make any question essential just by keeping a few key things in mind.

 In order to transform any question into an essential question, you constantly need to be asking "Why?" as much as possible.
 This is the key to going deeper and penetrating the superficial knowledge on the surface of an answer to really start to get at the truth underneath.
 Start with your basic question, something like:

 "Do the songs that we listen to, the books that we read, and the movies that we watch play an important role in shaping society as a whole?"

 The answer to this question is an immediate and obvious "yes"—art is one of the most important aspects of a civilized culture in general.
 Though the question may be thought-provoking on the surface, it is not an essential question because of how easily you have arrived at the answer.

 To take this question and turn it into something more valuable, amend it with a simple "Why?"
 Suddenly, you're now going beyond a simple "yes" or "no." You're creating a springboard for further critical analysis and intellectual discussion.
 With that, an essential question is born.

 Embrace the Open-Ended

 One of the core requirements for making a question essential is that it be open-ended in nature.
-Not only is the answer not something that you can easily arrive at, you may never get there at all.
+Not only is the answer not something that you can easily arrive at, but you also may never get there at all.
 There may be no single "right" answer to the question, which may be initially frustrating.